-The Purple Firefish is a very unique fish that is peaceful with stunning markings.
-It is a somewhat slow-moving fish but can startle easily causing it to dart quickly.
+The Purple Firefish is a unique fish that is peaceful with stunning markings.
+It is a somewhat slow-moving fish but can startle easily, causing it to dart quickly.
 They will grow to around 2.5″ and are a peaceful fish.
-They are reef safe and won’t bother corals or invertebrates. these fish are easy to care for and are affordable and readily available.
+They are reef safe and won’t bother corals or invertebrates.
+These fish are easy to care for and are affordable and readily available.
 They are commonly kept fish in a nano tank that is sure to be a source of conversation.

 Tips for maintaining the Fluval Evo 13.5

 Smaller nano tanks can be less forgiving with respect to maintaining water parameters versus larger tanks.
 There are a few extra maintenance tips to follow which will help keep your tank levels in check.

 - Maintain a consistent water change schedule